 "But the servant could not pay his debt, so the king said, 'Sell this man and his family as slaves to pay his debt."
-(No study notes for this frame)

 "The servant fell on his knees before the king and said, 'Please be patient with me, and I will pay the full amount that I owe you.'
 The king felt pity for the servant, so he canceled all of his debt and let him go."